deanylev/emoji-movie-countdown/README.md

-# emoji_movie_countdown
+# The Emoji Movie Countdown
 Countdown to the Australian release of The Emoji Movie.
+Uses jQuery and jQuery.countdown.